Our Trustees

 Colly Fitzpatrick

 His current role in the Lawson Unit as an HIV nurse specialist places him in an ideal position to ensure the highest quality of HIV care is provided.
-He passionately believes in the goals of the Martin Fisher Foundation and is committed to working together towards ZERO HIV.
+He believes passionately in the goals of the Martin Fisher Foundation and is committed to working together towards ZERO HIV.

 Vikki Pearce